 Explore and deepen your connection to the natural world through nature-based literature.

-A suggested reading list will be provided before the immersion begins.
+A suggested reading list will be provided.
 These readings are optional but will deeply enhance your experience in the natural world, inspire further exploration, and are the foundation for the School of Plant and Place Connection's philosophy.

 Throughout the program, you'll be provided with countless resources to assist you in your journey moving forward.